History of Art

 ruth thomas-edmond and peter trevelyan

-Drawing and sculpture are entwined in Peter Trevelyan's practice with three-dimensional works 'drawn' in fine pencil lead, paper, plastic or other media.
+Drawing and sculpture are entwined in Peter Trevelyan's practice with both two and three-dimensional works 'drawn' in fine pencil lead, paper, plastic or other media.
 An investigation of the role of drawing is at the heart of his work.
-As he has said: "A drawing is a plan, a preliminary visualisation of something to be undertaken in the physical world.
-Drawing is an ancient technology, a system for postulating, organising and mapping information about the physical world and manipulating it in order to change or affect that world."
+The tool of drawing becomes the material of sculpture.

 "Exquisite enough in themselves, it is once the viewer becomes cognisant of the materials employed that the response can only be one of astonishment."
 Peter Dornauf, eyecontactsite.com